 How to Clean with Detergents

 If you have discoloration from build-up of previous cleaners or soap scum, you may want to reach for solutions with astringents specifically for these types of natural tiles.
-To remove serious stains, you will need a standard floor machine and a stripper, such as Unitex Melt Down Stripper, which is found at most home improvement stores.
-To remove rust stains, combine a pound of oxalic acid with a daily tile cleaner, and rub it in to the stain.
-Let it sit for at least 10 minutes before wiping it away and giving the entire floor a good scrub.
+To remove serious stains, you may need a standard floor machine and a stripper, such as Unitex Melt Down Stripper, which is found at most home improvement stores.
+To remove rust stains, combine oxalic acid with a daily tile cleaner and rub it into the stains.
+Let the mixture sit for at least 10 minutes before wiping it away and giving the entire floor a good scrub with soapy water.